-Indonesian labor law and regulations are silent on the use of artificial intelligence (AI).
-It is possible that an employer, at its own discretion and consideration, decides not to recruit new employees or to recruit fewer employees if some parts of the employer's operations or activities can be completed with the use of AI.
-Specifically on employment termination, the use of AI is not specified as a valid reason for an employer to terminate.
+Regarding decisions by an employer due to the existence of AI, it is possible that an employer, at its own discretion and consideration, decides not to recruit new employees or to recruit fewer employees if some parts of the employer's operations or activities can be completed with the use of AI.
+However, specifically on employment termination, the use of AI is not specified as a valid reason for an employer to terminate their employees.
 Therefore, an employer cannot use this reason to terminate its existing employees.

-There is no precedent wherein employers were challenged due to the use of AI as a decision-making tool in the termination process.
+There is no precedent as of February 2025 wherein employers were challenged due to the use of AI as a decision-making tool in the termination process.

-17. What financial compensation is required under law or custom to terminate the employment relationship?
+18. What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?